joshwg/gemini_pwd/deploy/DEPLOYMENT.md

-# Password Manager Deployment Guide
+# Gemini PWD Deployment Guide

-This guide will help you deploy the Password Manager application to a Linux server using Apache2 as a reverse proxy and systemd for service management.
+This guide will help you deploy the Gemini Password Manager application to a Linux server using Apache2 as a reverse proxy and systemd for service management.

 ## Prerequisites